- Aging & Longevity

 - Not to apologize for something that isn’t your fault.

 - Why they say life begins at 30.

-There really is no amazing secret or potion to staying young, you simply have to love the body you are in, and take care of it the best you can, and live life to the fullest!
-Have no regrets, and keep smiling and creating more laugh lines.
+There really is no amazing anti-aging secret or potion to staying young, you simply have to love the body you are in, and take care of it the best you can, and live life to the fullest!
+We do not get younger!
+Have no regrets, keep smiling and create more laugh lines.
+If you can't beat em, join em!
 DANCE!